UCLALibrary/research-tips/_tutorials/2017-04-12-deconstructing-the-elevator-speech.markdown

     - Scholarship as Conversation
 # UCLA Library Core Competencies
 core-competencies:
-    - Share the work and engage with audiences.
+    - Share the work and engage with audiences
 tags:
 - elevator speech
 - elevator pitch